Nancy P. Maney, Deputy Commissioner

 - Voluntary Acknowledgment of Paternity program that assists unmarried parents in establishing legal paternity for their child.

 - Access and Visitation program that provides services that are restricted to counseling, mediation, parent education, development of parenting plans, and visitation enforcement through supervised visitation, monitored visitation, monitored child exchange and/or neutral site child exchange.

-Employment and Income Support Programs
+Division of Employment and Income Support Programs

 Jeff Gaskell, Assistant Deputy Commissioner

 Employment and Income Support Programs (EISP) develop and oversee New York policies and procedures related to State and social services district administration of: